prajjwal1/generalize_lm_nli/README.md

 - `num_clusters`: specify how many clusters you want to train on

 Both should not be used at a time.
+If you want cluster object to be saved, pass in `--cluster_only True` flag

 If you're initially running this, it's better to save clustering labels
 ```